-The service has a revenue budget of £545,575 which takes into account external income.
-There is a total income into the service of £265,025.
+The service has a net revenue budget of £545,575 which takes into account external income of £265,025.

 The Shared Service currently employs 23.45 FTE.
 While there are no planned changes at present, an optimisation review is planned which may identify efficiencies.